Japanese Market Notably Higher

 Top-Rankings

-Börse aktuell - Live TickerFed senkt Leitzins: SMI letztlich etwas leichter -- DAX zum Handelsende in Grün -- US-Börsen schliessen mit unterschiedlichen Vorzeichen -- Asiens Börsen schliessen uneinheitlich
+Börse aktuell - Live TickerNach Fed-Zinssenkung: SMI schliesst über 12'000-Punkte-Marke -- DAX letztlich klar im Plus -- US-Börsen gehen stärker aus dem Handel -- Asiens Börsen zum Handelsende uneinheitlich

-Der heimische Aktienmarkt zeigte sich an einem ruhigen Handelstag etwas schwächer.
-Der deutsche Markt präsentierte sich nach dem Kursrutsch vom Vortag mit leicht positiver Tendenz.
-Die US-Börsen fanden keine gemeinsame Richtung.
-In Fernost gab es am Mittwoch keine einheitliche Richtung.
+Der heimische Aktienmarkt zeigte sich mit Gewinnen.
+Am deutschen Aktienmarkt ging es ebenfalls deutlicher nach oben.
+Die Wall Street verbrachte den Donnerstagshandel auf positivem Terrain.
+In Asien ging es nach der Zinssenkung der Fed in unterschiedliche Richtungen.

 finanzen.net News